cloudnativebirmingham/policies/code_of_conduct.md

 The Code of Conduct is distributed by [Docker Birmingham](https://dockerbirmingham.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+With thanks to [Stumptown Syndicate](http://stumptownsyndicate.org/) for providing a fantastic set of templates!

 _Revision 1.0, adopted by the [Docker Birmingham]() organisers on 1 Nov 2019.